global-asp/lida-source/en/0012_going-to-work.md

 She gets dressed.
 She puts on a skirt and a blouse.

 ##
-She picks up her purse.
+She picks up her handbag.

 ##
-She takes the purse and leaves for work.
+She takes her handbag and leaves for work.

 ##
 She walks to work.

 ##
-She reaches her work.
+She arrives at work.
 She works in an office.

 ##
 * License: CC BY-NC-SA